 There are many reasons for expanding a home’s living area, and basement remodeling may be the best option for providing the additional space that is needed.
 As a homeowner’s family grows and changes through the years, his or her housing needs also change.
 In today’s housing market, adding space to a house might make better economic sense than selling the house and replacing it with a larger one.

-Here are just a few things that might make a homeowner consider adding useable space to a home:
+Here are just a few things that might make a homeowner consider adding usable space to a home:

 - The birth of a new child.
 The house that was perfectly adequate for a newly married couple may need more space as the family grows.

-- As children grow into their teenage years, they may need more space for socializing with friends than their bedrooms and shared family spaces can provide.
+- As children grow into their teenage years they may need more space for socializing with friends than their bedrooms, shared family spaces can provide that.

 - Additional space may be needed to accommodate family members’ special interests and hobbies.
 The main living areas may be great for common family activities, but special activities might require their own spaces.